lachydunne1/ESP32-Signal-Generator/README.md

 # ESP32 Signal Generator

 This repository contains code for an ESP32-based signal generator.
-The project demonstrates how to control the DAC and ADC of the ESP32 to generate and read signals.
+The project demonstrates how to control the DAC and ADC of the ESP32 to generate and read signals for use with the ESP idf.

 ## Files